d3/d3/docs/what-is-d3.md

 D3 “slingshotted the field into growth, diversification and creativity that has been unprecedented” and “changed how millions of data visualizations are created across newsrooms, websites, and personal portfolios,” remarked the Information is Beautiful [2022 Test of Time Award](https://nightingaledvs.com/information-is-beautiful-awards-test-of-time/).
 The IEEE VIS [2021 Test of Time Award](https://ieeevis.org/year/2021/info/awards/test-of-time-awards) noted, “By creating a framework that was compelling and easy for web developers to use to author interactive visualizations, the authors have undeniably helped to bring data visualization to the mainstream.
 [D3] is a cornerstone contribution to this conference specifically and more generally to the success of our field as a whole.”

+D3 was created by Mike Bostock in 2011.
+Mike co-authored the [D3 paper](http://vis.stanford.edu/papers/d3) with Jeff Heer and Vadim Ogievetsky at Stanford.
+Jason Davies made major contributions to D3 from 2011 to 2013, most notably to D3’s geographic projection system.
+Philippe Rivière has been a major contributor to D3 and its documentation since 2016.
+Over the years, countless kind individuals have contributed to D3 by sharing code and ideas, by teaching and answering questions, and by bringing people together to further the practice of visualization.
+Mike and Philippe now maintain D3 and [Observable Plot](https://observablehq.com/plot) at [Observable](https://observablehq.com).

 ## D3 is a low-level toolbox

 D3 is not a charting library in the traditional sense.
 It has no concept of “charts”.
 When you visualize data with D3, you compose a variety of primitives.